ovelindstrom/ovelindstrom.github.io/_posts/en/2024-09-26-nomalizing.md

 Snow White had other ideas yesterday.
 I could run in gears 1, 2, 7 and 8 on the cassette and the middle gear on the front sprocket.
 Not a pleasant commute when I was either to low geared or to high.
 And any gears in between made the chain jump a cog or two.

-Luckily for me, I have the great LBS, (Tellus Cykel & Motor)[https://telluscykel.se/], on my way home.
+Luckily for me, I have the great LBS, [Tellus Cykel & Motor](https://telluscykel.se/), on my way home.
 So I dropped Snow White into the hands of the mechanics there and walked the rest of the way home.

 And today I could pick her up, with a fresh drievetrain, a new gear-wire and housing, the derailleur hanger straightend and some other small stuff.